Firm Entry and Exit with Unbounded Productivity Growth: Pareto Tails

 Next we turn to the tail properties of the equilibrium distribution of firms identified by Theorem~\ref{t:bk1}.
 To be certain that this distribution exists, we impose the conditions of Proposition~\ref{p:geoerg}.
 While we focus on productivity when analyzing firm size, heavy tails in productivity is typically mirrored or accentuated in profit-maximizing output.\footnote{For example, in the Cobb--Douglas case studied in Example~\ref{eg:glcd}, profit-maximizing output is convex in productivity.}

 It is convenient to introduce a function $G$ and an {\sc iid} sequence $\{W_t\}$ such that

 obeys the incumbent dynamics embodied in the Markov kernel $\Gamma$.\footnote{In other words, $\PP\{ G(\phi, W_{t+1}) \in B \} = \Gamma(\phi, B)$ for all $\phi \geq 0, \; B \in \bB$.} Such a representation can always be constructed (see, e.g., \cite{bhattacharya2007random}).
-Let $X$ be a random variable with distribution $\mu$, where $\mu$ is the unique probability measure identified in step (S2) of Section~\ref{ss:comp}.
-The firm size distribution\footnote{In referring to this distribution, we ignore the distinction between the probability distribution $\mu$, from which $X$ is drawn, and the equilibrium distribution $\mu^*$ identified in step (S3) of Section~\ref{ss:comp}, since one is a rescaled version of the other and hence the tail properties are unchanged.} has a Pareto tail with tail index $\alpha > 0$ if there exists a $C > 0$ with
+Let $X$ be a random variable with distribution $\mu_{p^*}$, where $\mu_{p^*}$ is the unique probability measure obeying \eqref{eq:dlom} at the equilibrium entry price $p^*$.
+The firm size distribution\footnote{In referring to this distribution, we ignore the distinction between the probability distribution $\mu_{p^*}$, from which $X$ is drawn, and the equilibrium firm size distribution $\mu^*$, since one is a rescaled version of the other and hence the tail properties are unchanged.} has a Pareto tail with tail index $\alpha > 0$ if there exists a $C > 0$ with

 In other words, the distribution is such that $\PP \{X > x \}$ goes to zero like $x^{-\alpha}$.
 To investigate when $X$ has this property, we impose the following restriction on the law of motion for incumbent firms.
 In stating it, we take $W$ as a random variable with the same distribution as each $W_t$.